ysenarath/textkit-learn/html/_sources/examples/embeddings_create_embedding.rst.txt

 Creating New Embedding Models
 ========================

-The ``tklearn.embeddings`` framework allows you to create custom embedding implementations by extending the base ``Embedding`` class.
+The ``tklearn.embeddings`` module allows you to create custom embedding implementations by extending the base ``Embedding`` class.
 This guide explains how to implement your own embedding model integrations.

 Core Components
 --------------